Documentation

 NameTypeDescription

-questionstrthe question to ask the consumer
+questionstrthe question to ask the respondent

 rowslist[str | MediaItem]the rows to show in the grid